zelanko/sql-docs.pt-br/docs/reporting-services/report-server/turn-reporting-services-features-on-or-off.md

 ##  <a name="WebPortal"></a> Portal da Web

-A partir do SQL Server 2016 Reporting Services atualização cumulativa 2, o portal da web sempre será habilitado.
+Do SQL Server 2016 Reporting Services Atualização Cumulativa 2 em diante, o portal da Web sempre será habilitado.

 ##  <a name="WinIntSec"></a> Segurança integrada do Windows